-Andrew Nash is Senior Lecturer in English Literature at the University of Reading.
-He is Co-Director of the AHRC-funded project ‘The Impact of Distribution and Reading Patterns on the Novel in Britain, 1880-1940’, and part of the Leverhulme International Network ‘Diasporic Literary Archives: Questions of Location, Ownership and Interpretation’, based at Reading.
+Andrew Nash is Associate Professor and Head of the Department of English Literature at the University of Reading.
+He was Co-Director of the AHRC-funded project ‘The Impact of Distribution and Reading Patterns on the Novel in Britain, 1880-1940’, and part of the Leverhulme International Network ‘Diasporic Literary Archives: Questions of Location, Ownership and Interpretation’, both based at Reading.
 He specialises in literature of the nineteenth and twentieth centuries, with particular research interests in book and publishing history; Victorian fiction; Scottish literature; the history of authorship; and the publishing firm of Chatto & Windus.
-He is the author of Kailyard and Scottish Literature (2007), editor of The Culture of Collected Editions (2003), and co-editor of Literary Cultures and the Material Book (2007).
+He is the author of Kailyard and Scottish Literature (2007), and William Clark Russell and the Victorian Nautical Novel (2014); editor of The Culture of Collected Editions (2003); and co-editor of Literary Cultures and the Material Book (2007), New Directions in the History of the Novel (2014), and Gateway to the Modern: resituating J.M.
+Barrie (2014).
 He has also edited several works of Scottish literature, including Farewell Miss Julie Logan: a J.M.
-Barrie Omnibus (2000), and written numerous essays on the publishing histories of various authors, including Stevenson, Hardy, Lawrence, Beckett, and T.F.
+Barrie Omnibus (2000), and written essays on the publishing histories of various authors, including Stevenson, Hardy, Lawrence, Beckett, and T.F.
 Powys.
-He is a co-editor of the final volume of the Cambridge History of the Book in Britain, covering the period 1914 to the present.
-He also is currently working on a book on the Victorian nautical novelist, William Clark Russell, and co-editing a volume of essays on J.M.
-Barrie.
+He is a co-editor of the final volume of the Cambridge History of the Book in Britain, covering the period 1914 to the present (forthcoming).

 - Instructions to authors